Understand how your mind processes experience.

 This may sound familiar.

 When something matters, it does not simply pass through.
-It stays with you, expands, and sometimes becomes difficult to settle.
+It stays with you, expands, and sometimes takes a while to settle out.

 “I always thought I was just too emotional.
 This helped me understand why I feel things so deeply without making me feel like something is wrong with me.”